ForeCyberSec/eCPPT-Notes/Command-list.md

 //also we can try running no ping to see any extra hosts hidden behind firewalls nmap -n -sn

-//we have hosts we can scan targets to check OS and service/version and run default scripts nmap -T4 -O -sV -sC
+//Once we have hosts we can scan targets to check OS and service/version and run default scripts nmap -T4 -O -sV -sC

 //if all ports are filtered on a host be sure to check for openings on udp port 161/ (SNMP) nmap -sU -p 161,162

+# add/view routes

+route print  (Windows)

+route -v   (Linux)

+ip route add <targetIP> via <gateway>

+arp   (show the ARP cache)

 # Netcat commands